Wogrim/Python-Notes/readme.md

 # Funky Features of Python

 - newlines and indentation determine control flow
+  - tabs OR spaces for indentation; a mix will cause errors
 - list comprehensions: fancy way to build a list (which is an array)
 - list and string slicing and lots of built-in methods make common operations very easy
 - integers can be as big as you have memory to hold them